 This element of surprise and revelation makes Darcy a fascinating character.
 We see both how the character comes across at first encounter, and the greater subtleties of character beneath his his seeming coldness.

 Lesson 2: Give characters interesting flaws

 Writing great characters is impossible when all your characters are without fault.
 What makes us interesting are our contradictions, internal conflicts, our light and shade.

 Characters’ flaws contribute to a story in multiple ways.
 They create:

-- Challenges and conflicts: A character who is arrogant, for example, will invite hostility from other characters.
-This could make it hard to achieve goals requiring collaboration
+- Challenges and conflicts: A character who is arrogant, for example, will invite hostility from other characters

 - Motivations and goals: Characters who are afraid of failure (for example) will likely push themselves harder to attain goals (for example athletic excellence).
 Their possible flaw (perfectionism) can thus also be a strong source of motivation

 In Toni Morrison’s novel Jazz (1992), the central character Violet Trace is nicknamed ‘Violent’ because she assaults the corpse of her husband Joe’s mistress at the funeral.
 Morrison gives Violet common flaws of pride and vengeance: